zhenbah/Zhensa/docs/admin/settings/settings_plugins.rst

    - :ref:`plugins admin`
    - :ref:`dev plugin`

-In SearXNG, plugins can be registered in the :py:obj:`PluginStore
+In Zhensa, plugins can be registered in the :py:obj:`PluginStore
 <searx.plugins.PluginStorage>` via a fully qualified class name.

 A configuration (:py:obj:`PluginCfg <searx.plugins.PluginCfg>`) can be